 Danish researchers found patients with type 2 diabetes who achieved A1C levels of less than 6.5% after six months of metformin initiation had the lowest risk for cardiovascular events or death, while those who had an A1C of at least 8% had the highest risk.
 The findings in Diabetes Care, based on 24,752 adults with a mean age of 62.5, showed that large A1C reductions among those with a baseline A1C of more than 9% were associated with the greatest outcome risk reductions.

-Register for Atlanta today and save!
-Coupon Code: ATLANTA2017 If you are a health care practitioner actively seeking timely, tangible solutions in the field of cardiometabolic disease, this 1-day CMHC Focus on Frontline Education Regional Conference Series offers a high-quality learning experience -- coupled with the potential for networking with like-minded providers and professionals.
-Earn up to 8 CME/CE credits!
+Register for San Diego today!
+If you are a health care practitioner actively seeking timely, tangible solutions in the field of cardiometabolic disease, this one-day CMHC Focus on Frontline Education Regional Conference Series offers a high-quality learning experience -- coupled with the potential for networking with likeminded providers and professionals.
+Earn up to 7 CME/CE credits!

 This spotlight article explores obesity as a multifactorial, recurring disorder, with key genetic and environmental drivers.
 The article will also challenge practitioners to acknowledge obesity as a serious disease, and help overcome common stigmas and barriers to treatment and maintenance.
 Learn more.